American Airlines entering key period in restructuring

 The board of the US Airline Pilots Association voted on Friday to recommend its member ratify that MOU.
 The move sent a “pretty strong message” of support, a pilot at US Airways said.

-AMR leaders had previously warned that labour integration challenges could render any benefits of a merger smaller than what US Airways has said.
+AMR leaders had previously warned that labor integration challenges could render any benefits of a merger smaller than what US Airways has said.

 A lot is riding on AMR’s choice.
 A tie-up with US Airways would give American Airlines the scale to match bigger rivals that are upgrading service and expanding international routes.
 Yet going it alone could spare the company the operational headaches associated with mergers, preserve existing management and give it more control over its destiny.